jacksho-vfx/onepiece/docs/perona_dashboard.md

 # Load an explicit settings file and display the resolved table
 perona settings --settings-path /opt/perona/perona.toml

+# Highlight how overrides differ from the bundled defaults
+perona settings --settings-path /opt/perona/perona.toml --diff
 ```

 Key options:

 - `--settings-path PATH` &mdash; optional, validates that the file exists and is readable before using it.
+- `--diff/--no-diff` &mdash; opt-in, appends a comparison against the packaged defaults (works with both table and JSON output).
 - `--format table|json` &mdash; switches between the aligned table (default) and JSON output for automation.

 The JSON output doubles as an export helper so downstream tooling can persist the configuration snapshot: